A Jointly Efficient and Optimal Algorithm for Heteroskedastic Generalized Linear Bandits with Adversarial Corruptions: Our Algorithm: HCW-GLB-OMD

 \paragraph{Proof Sketch.} We now provide a sketch of the proof, divided into three steps.

-\textbf{Step (i): Decomposing the estimation error term.} We begin by noting that, due to the specific form of the GLM (Eqn.~\eqref{eqn:GLM}), the difference of weighted likelihoods can be decomposed as:
+\textbf{Step (i): Error decomposition and isolating corruptions.} We begin by noting that, due to the specific form of the GLM (Eqn.~\eqref{eqn:GLM}), the difference of weighted likelihoods can be decomposed as:

 where $\ell_s(\vtheta) := \frac{m(\langle \vx_s, \vtheta \rangle) - r_s \langle \vx_s, \vtheta \rangle}{{g(\tau_s)}}$ is the negative \emph{unweighted} log-likelihood of the \emph{true} reward $r_s$.